sunbeam-labs/sunbeam/docs/usage.rst

 template named ``sunbeamlib/data/custom_profile.yaml`` and fill it with whatever options you want included in each sunbeam run.
 Snakemake has a curated list of common profiles `here <https://github.com/Snakemake-Profiles>`_ for working with HPC platforms and job schedulers.
 A default and a slurm profile are included by default.
+You would use this custom profile with ``--profile custom`` as part of the init command.

 Further usage information is available by typing ``sunbeam init --help``.